FAQs: Hair Transplants and hair restoration

 How can I choose a good surgeon?

 At SurgeonGate, we take your hair transplant procedure very seriously.
-SurgeonGate’s network of board-certified physicians are always the most experienced and well trained surgeons in your state and city.
-The Michigan hair transplant surgeons in our doctor network have spent decades establishing a solid reputation of trust and patient satisfaction.
+SurgeonGate’s network of board-certified physicians always includes the most experienced and well-trained surgeons in your state.
+The Michigan hair transplant surgeons in our network have spent decades establishing a solid reputation of trust and patient satisfaction.

-If you truly want to have an extremely successful hair transplant operation, it is absolutely critical that your procedure be performed by a leading hair transplant specialist and not a general plastic surgeon or someone who only advertises low prices but does not perform high quality work.
+If you truly want to have an extremely successful hair transplant operation, it is absolutely critical that your procedure is performed by a leading hair transplant specialist and not a general plastic surgeon or someone who only advertises low prices but does not perform high-quality work.